Public Works Office

 Water and Sewer bills can be paid by mail, in person during office hours, at City Hall or at the after hours drop box located at City Hall and at Public Works office.

-A printable rate sheet for the 2013 -2014 sewer and water is available or scroll down for more information.
+A printable water rate sheet is available or scroll down for more information.

 1. Water Hook Up